karvulf/flutter-reorderable-grid-view/README.md

 ![Codecov](https://img.shields.io/codecov/c/gh/karvulf/flutter-reorderable-grid-view?style=flat-square)
 ![GitHub branch checks state](https://img.shields.io/github/checks-status/karvulf/flutter-reorderable-grid-view/master?style=flat-square)

-Package for having animated Drag and Drop functionality for every type of `GridView` and `Wrap`.

-Also you have the option to have an animation, when adding or removing children inside your `GridView`.
+Package for having animated Drag and Drop functionality for every type of `GridView` and to have animations when changing the size of children inside your `GridView`.

 ## Features

 Use this package in your Flutter App to:

+- get the functionality for an animated drag and drop in all type of `GridView`
+- have animations when updating, adding or removing children

 ## Getting started

 ## Usage